karstenkoenig/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

          - - CACHE_POOL
            - 0

+      The ``CACHE_POOL`` component with identifier ``0`` is significant, as it is always available and occupies the free space in the DFU partition after the envelope.
+      It is possible to define additional ``CACHE_POOL`` partitions using devicetree.

       In this example, the ``CACHE_POOL`` component index is ``2``.
       In the following steps the cache pool component is selected with ``suit-directive-set-component-index: 2``.